electron-userland/electron-builder/README.md

 # electron-builder (WIP)

-The electron-builder project is used to create installers for the platforms Windows and MacOS.
+The electron-builder project is used to create installers for the platforms Windows and OS X.
 It's built to work together with the [electron-packager](https://github.com/maxogden/electron-packager).

 If you are looking for a complete set up on how to use the [electron-packager](https://github.com/maxogden/electron-packager) and [electron-builder](https://github.com/loopline-systems/electron-builder) check the ["How we use it section below"](https://github.com/loopline-systems/electron-builder#how-we-use-it-so-far).

-The project has currently only been executed on MacOS machines.
+The project has currently only been executed on OS X machines.
 Any support or help for Windows is welcome.

 ## Install